 HLAG continuously evaluates market conditions to identify any types of threat or extraordinary risks and implement measures to mitigate possible negative impacts.
-Since early 2020, due to health problems deriving from the spread of the coronavirus and the resulting contraction in global demand, HLAG formed Central Crisis Committee that works to ensure execution of for two important programs, the Operational Continuity Plan, designed to safeguard employee safety and health while keeping the company operating, and the Performance Safeguarding Program, intended to mitigate the economic effects of the pandemic.
-Through these programs, more than 90% of office employees were able to work from home, while more than 1,700 measures were implemented across the entire organization to cut costs, restructure services, review investments and boost the company's liquidity.
-All these measures have played an important role in minimizing and controlling business risk.
+A clear example of this was the implementation by HLAG of multiple measures at the beginning of 2020 due to health problems deriving from the spread of the coronavirus.
+At that time, HLAG formed a Central Crisis Committee that oversaw two important programs, the Operational Continuity Plan, designed to safeguard employee safety and health while keeping the company operating, and the Performance Safeguarding Program, intended to mitigate the economic effects of the pandemic.
+All these measures played an important role in minimizing and controlling business risk.